-It’s the time of year again when we layer boiled woolen sweaters over our Uniqlo heat tech, make excuses for lunchtime hot toddies (they’re medicinal!), haul pine trees up four-story walk-ups, and settle in for the season of compulsory gifting.
+It’s the time of year again when we layer boiled woollen sweaters over our Uniqlo heat tech, make excuses for lunchtime hot toddies (they’re medicinal!), haul pine trees up four-storey walk-ups, and settle in for the season of compulsory giving.
 Fortunately for even the least giving and least talented gifters among us, there’s a gift guide waiting to smack you in the face in every magazine you open and on every Instagram feed you mindlessly scroll through.
 Smack!
 That’s the sound of our gift guide slapping you back to your senses again.
 Hand-picked by our editors, you’ll find nary an overpriced set of coasters or overachieving kitchen gadget in the lot—just things made by some of our favorite designers and illustrators, perfect for the picky designer or illustrator on your list.
 Or their kids.
 Or your kids.
 Or yourself, who are we kidding?

 For the co-worker who puts the “sad desk” in “sad desk lunch”

-If you can’t be the master of your destiny, at least be the master of your domain—namely your desktop, which we firmly believe should hold more than your laptop, a free pen from your insurance company, and that photobooth pic of you and your co-workers pretending to have a good time together (the giant blue mustache prop is not helping).
+If you can’t be the master of your destiny, at least be the master of your domain—namely your desk, which we firmly believe should hold more than your laptop, a free pen from your insurance company, and that photobooth pic of you and your co-workers pretending to have a good time together (the giant blue mustache prop is not helping).
 If this sounds like you or someone you know, here’s how you can help:

 - Super Splash notebooks, Write Sketch & ($10) We’re pretty notebook-obsessed over here, so the effort required to pick just one left us all hot and sweaty, but we’ve been feeling the work by Officemilano for a while now, and there’s nothing we’d rather pen our next searing editorial opus in (or doodle in when we’re supposed to be paying attention at meetings).